-For this special kind of testing, our regular bug form does not provide enough fields for all required information.
-Furthermore, additional requirements apply for accessibility reports on top of the requirements for regular bug reports formulated in the Bug Report Requirements and Bug Report Attachments academy articles.
+For this special kind of testing, we have introduced Custom Reports specifically designed for Accessiblity testing.
+Please note that additional requirements apply for accessibility reports on top of the requirements for regular bug reports formulated in the Bug Report Requirements and Bug Report Attachments academy articles.

 Additional obligations that each accessibility report must adhere to are described in the following chapters.
 You can find two examples at the end of the article to showcase accessibility reports with applied rules.